 4. Issue Summary

+The paper should better reflect public space as the fundamental infrastructure for the city emphasising its added value and the higher goal of investing in public space.
+It should include issues such as architecture, urban equity, community engagement, local economies, public health, heritage, transportation and land use, local food systems, water provision and sanitation etc.

 The character of a city is defined by its streets and public spaces.
 From squares and boulevards to neighbourhood gardens and children playgrounds, public space frames city image.
 The connective matrix of streets and public spaces forms the skeleton of the city upon which all else rests.
 Public space takes many spatial forms, including parks, the streets, sidewalks and footpaths that connect, playgrounds of recreation, marketplaces, but also edge space between buildings or roadsides which are often important spaces for the urban poor and in many contexts beaches are also public spaces.
 This does not mean that all public spaces are “open spaces” – a library, a school or other public facilities are also public spaces.
 Public space forms the setting for a panoply of activities - the ceremonial festivities of the multi-cultural city, trade of the commercial city, the movement of goods and people, provision of infrastructure, or the setting for community life and livelihoods of the urban poor – e.g. street vendors or waste-pickers.

 Public space generates equality.
 Where public space is inadequate, poorly designed, or privatized, the city becomes increasingly segregated.
 Lines are drawn based on religion, ethnicity, gender and economic status because people don’t meet or get to know each other.
 The result can be a polarized city where social tensions are likely to flare up and where social mobility and economic opportunity are stifled.
 Adequate planning and designing public spaces raise issues regarding the right of people to freedom of artistic expression, political assembly and civic empowerment, to enjoy, engage and exchange with each.